bogaudio/BogaudioModules/README.md

 #### BOOL

 A boolean logic utility.
 Inputs are considered true if the input voltage is greater than 1.
 The top section takes two inputs and computes AND, OR and XOR at the outputs.
 The lower section computes the negation of its input.
 Output is 5 volts if an output is true, 0 otherwise.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the maximum of the two inputs in the top section.
+The NOT circuit is independently polpyphonic based on its input.

 #### CMP